HireDale/hiredale.github.io/index.md

 ---
 **The need to understand is universal.**

 Without direct human assistance, help files and other support documents become the next best resource for understanding a product's functions and features, as well as finding solutions to problems encountered.
-Therefore, it is crucial to keep a product's technical documentation comprehensive, up to date, and easy to follow for both new and experienced users.
+Because of this, it is crucial to keep a product's technical documentation comprehensive, up to date, and easy to follow for both new and experienced users.

-I have profound respect for the role technical documents play in providing essential assistance.
-They encourage users to develop better self‑reliance for troubleshooting and enhance independent learning for product use.
-I also enjoy the cyclical nature of creating, editing, and maintaining documentation with each product update.
+I have profound respect for the role technical documents play.
+They encourage users to help themselves when dealing with product issues or concerns.
+In my view, help files and other support documents are like dictionaries — people only ever open them when they have a specific question in mind.
+Nobody ever reads them from start to finish for the joy of it.
+Therefore, technical writers must ensure that when customers _do_ open their product's documents, they can find the solution to their question.
+The answer to the question must be readily available and easy to locate within the help files.
+The answer must be up to date with the current product, simple enough for beginners to follow, and detailed enough to provide context for more complex issues.

 ## **FEATURED CONTENT**
 ---